"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How one can introduce "discrete" geometry for degeneration spaces in Minkowskian Higgs models.

 It is the particular case of the more general relation

-for a group $K$ which is the product of the groups $L_1 \dots L_r$ at a fixed $i$ (it is correctly for the Lie groups of the series $SU$, $U$ and $SO$, with which modern theoretical physics deals). }.
+for a group $K$ which is the product of the groups $L_1 \dots L_r$ at a fixed $i$ (it is correctly for the Lie groups of the series $SU$, $U$ and $SO$, with which modern theoretical physics deals).
+This works good for the Abelian gomotopy groups $\pi_0$ and $\pi_1$, we study in the present article. }.